berlyn-ruh/Hello-World/README.md

 ## Project Title

-*Hello World Smaple - My First Repository*
+*<ins>Hello World Smaple - My First Repository</ins>*

 ## Description

-This is my first repository on GitHub!
-I am getting familiar with the website and how to use it, and I think it's a great source for displaying documents in a professional manner!
+_This is my first repository on GitHub!
+I am getting familiar with the website and how to use it, and I think it's a great source for displaying documents in a professional manner!_

 ## Tools Used